donhighmsft/ansible-rancher-ha/README.md

 One server will be a dedicated load balancer.
 You can also use any clouds load balancer, but in this quickstart install uses nginx.

-Another server (or several, 1,3,5,7) will become the High Availability (HA) Cluster Nodes onto which we install Rancher 2 and Kubernetes.
+Another server (or several servers, *1,3,5, and 7*) will become the High Availability (HA) Cluster Nodes onto which we install Rancher 2 and Kubernetes.
 Each node will fulfill one or several roles in our cluster, all of which will be managed by our Ansible configuration.

 **NOTE:** This is a work in progress.
 As of this writing it will provision an *Ubuntu 18.04* and *Rancher 2.4.x* environment with static hosts.